 But older players have long held nostalgia for the classic version, and newcomers have wanted to see what they missed out on.
 With Blizzard releasing the original version, will it be everything it’s hyped up to be?
 Sodapoppin doesn’t think so.

 WoW Classic will be "so boring"

 During a stream on August 23, Sodapoppin went on a rant about the Classic version launching and how he feels it’s going to be boring.
 “It’s going to be so boring.
-The first streams are going to be so boring, god, to watch.
-Even to play.
-So boring.
-Holy fuck!”
+The first streams are going to be so boring, god, to watch.”

 He then elaborated that he was worried that everyone is over-hyping the Classic.
 “Everyone is so hyped about Classic.
 I’ve never seen this game.
 I can’t wait to go check it out.
-It must be a sick fucking game.
 It’s on Twitter, even Reddit’s bumping.”